nhnifong/neufangled-site-2/docs/print_guide.md

 There is a cover type (corner or flat) for each anchor back plate type.
 It is divided into two pieces which glue together, called Cover Top and Cover Bottom.

+ - 2 walls
- - 2 walls, rectilinear infill, 10%, 10mm brim, just to prevent corner lifting.
+ - rectilinear infill, 10%,
+ - 10mm brim to prevent corner lifting.
  - Print on the widest face.
  - White or beige color